dreinhart7/Getting-and-Cleaning-Data/CodeBook.md

 ##TRAINING AND TEST SETS WERE COMBINED TO MAKE ONE LARGE DATA SET CALLED MERGE_TRAIN_TEST
 ###Only the Mean and Standard Deviation calculations were used
+###Activities were initially numbered 1-6.
+To make the file more readable, I updated the #'s to their actual activity name.

 Feature Selection
 =================